Low Potassium Diet {from a Renal Dietitian}

 Low-Potassium Fruits and Vegetables

-Stick to ½ cup servings of fresh fruits and vegetables to help control potassium.
+Stick to ½ cup servings to help control potassium.

 If cooking, start with ½ cup fresh per serving.

-Importantly, a ½ cup cooked vegetables can be significantly higher in potassium.
+Importantly, a ½ cup of cooked vegetables can be significantly higher in potassium.

-However, be sure to discuss with your doctor and dietitian for your own nutritional needs if you would like to include more.
+However, be sure to discuss with your doctor and dietitian your own nutritional needs if you would like to include more.

 Low-Potassium Vegetables